yufeizhao/yufeizhao.github.io/a34/index.md

 ### Submission

-- Begin each solution on a new page.
-Remember to state your collaborators and sources (even if none is used); see below.
+- Begin each solution on a new page
+- State your sources at the top of each problem (even if you worked independently); see below
 - Homework must be submitted on Gradescope (accessible from Canvas) by 1pm, before the beginning of the class meeting, preferably earlier.
 - Submissions should be typed in **LaTeX** and submitted as PDF.
 Reach out to the UAs for help with LaTeX if needed.
 - Homework will be graded similarly to the Putnam competition.
 - Problems range widely in difficulty.
 You are encouraged to challenge yourself and submit your best solutions.
 - Do not worry if a problem set covers an area of mathematics you have not yet formally learned (e.g., algebra, analysis).
 Try your best.
 - Non-registered students may not hand in solutions.

+### Late policy

+- Late submissions will not be accepted without a valid excuse.
+- If you need an extension for valid excuses (e.g., unanticipated health or family issues), please email the UAs and me in advance or have S<sup>3</sup> send us a message.
+Let us know how many days extension you need.
+- My policy is to not grant extension based on forseeable circumstances including other academic workload, extracurriculars, and poor study habits.

 ### Acknowledging collaborators and sources